-Every organization that needs to connect with trading partners must first as themselves, “What is the best way to send and receive information and documents?”
+Every organization that needs to connect with trading partners must first ask themselves, “What is the best way to send and receive information and documents?”
 And while there are multiple avenues for a company to take business communication, data interchange ultimately comes down to AS2 vs. VAN.

 With AS2 (applicability statement 2), data such as EDI, XML, and others are sent and received via the internet using an HTTP protocol (TCP/IP) through a certified server.
 AS2 offers a securely encrypted process without costly annual or transaction fees for unlimited data.
-In today digital ecosystem, AS2 is considered the best way to integrate with trading partners and has been widely implemented across many industries.
+In today's digital ecosystem, AS2 is considered the best way to integrate with trading partners and has been widely implemented across many industries.

 AS2 can handle any type of file format and requires message disposition/delivery notifications (MNDs) to alert a trading partner when a document or data has been delivered or received.
-AS2 also can be deployed using in-house IT resources or outsourced through a cloud-based vendor.
+AS2 also can be deployed using in-house IT resources or outsourced through a cloud-based EDI vendor.

 With AS2, what it all comes down to is enabling a better way to send data securely and directly from one source to another.

 An EDI VAN (value-added network) should efficiently deliver EDI transactions through a single connection.
-A hosted VAN service enables communication between a traditional VAN and a private network or internet-connected trading partner.
-Simply put, a VAN is a communication channel that moves and manages data from point A to point B – kind like a post office.
+A hosted VAN service enables the communication between a traditional VAN and a private network or internet-connected trading partner.
+Simply put, a VAN is a communication channel that moves and manages data from point A to point B – kind of like a post office.
 In a VAN, trading partners each possess a mailbox as data is delivered between each mailbox.